 What Ray Taught Me

 I was in Santa Monica, California on a short vacation when Bob called to tell me that Ray had died.
-I hadn’t seen Ray in years but I think about him every time I walk up to the front of a seminar room.
-I always look around to see if he’s there, and I always sweat a bit, thinking that he might be.
+I hadn’t seen Ray in years but I thought about him every time I walked up to the front of a seminar room.
+I always looked around to see if he was there, and I always sweated a bit, thinking that he might be.
 And here’s why.

 So now we had to go do it.
 Bob and I set up the room with the overhead projector and the blackboard.
 We even got fresh chalk.
-We ordered the donuts and the sandwiches for lunch and we discussed who would go first.
+We ordered the donuts, and the coffee, and the sandwiches and soft drinks for lunch.
+And then we discussed who would go first.
 I won that honor.
-Bob would follow me and we’d just wing it as we went along.
+Bob would follow me, and we’d just wing it as we went along.
 That’s never a good idea but I didn’t know that at the time.

-We scheduled the seminar to start at 9 AM and conclude with cheers at 5 PM.
+We scheduled the seminar to start at 9 AM and conclude with cheers, kudos, and congratulations at 5 PM.
 We did this without realizing what a very long time eight hours is, even if you stop for lunch.
-We were world-class Idiots.
+We were . . . world-class Idiots.

-Anyway, I began my part of the seminar at exactly 9 AM because I believe that being prompt is a virtue.
+Anyway, I began my part of the seminar at exactly 9 AM because I believe that being punctual is a virtue.
 I had all my notes and overhead slides in place, right there on the desk in front of me.
-The blackboard was over there and the new chalk was in the tray.
+The blackboard was over there, and the new chalk was in its tray.
 So far, so good.
-I would speak for the entire morning and then turn it over to Bob.
+I would speak for the entire morning, and then turn it over to Bob.

-At precisely 10:15 AM (I remember this because I glanced at my watch) I realized that I had shared with the contractors absolutely everything that I knew about steam heating.
-My head was empty.
+At precisely 10:15 AM (I remember this because I glanced at my watch) I realized that I had shared with the local contractors absolutely everything that I knew about steam heating.
+My head was an empty, echoing chamber.
 The only thing left was my foolish grin.

 “Are there any questions?”
-I asked, hoping the group would have answerable questions that I could stretch toward lunch, which seemed as far away as Moscow.
+I asked, hoping the group would have answerable questions that I could stretch toward lunch, which seemed as far away as 2055.